gantsign/development-environment/docs/_docs/features.md

 This makes it really quick and easy to access your project directories.

-### Oh-my-zsh
+### Oh My Zsh

 Website: [http://ohmyz.sh](http://ohmyz.sh)

-Rather than a specific command, oh-my-zsh changes your default shell from `bash` to `zsh`, and customizes the `zsh` shell.
+Rather than a specific command, Oh My Zsh changes your default shell from `bash` to `zsh`, and customizes the `zsh` shell.

-Oh-my-zsh gives you:
+Oh My Zsh gives you:

 * Better tab completion (like expanding partial names in path).
 * Themes to enhance your command prompt (like showing the current git branch).